 This will be done in order to respond to the research questions as defined in chapter....(links to introduce) .
 Based on the defined architecture in the chapter 6.2, this analysis can now be done.

-Requirements

-As for any tool in the regulated environment of the pharmaceutical industry, the OQ Test App with its components needs to be validated (compare chapter 1.1 first paragraph) ( Link einfügen).
+As for any system in the regulated environment of the pharmaceutical industry, the test automation component consisting of OQ Test App and Scenarioo needs to be validated (compare chapter 1.1 first paragraph) ( Link einfügen).
 The OQ Test App is part of the infrastructure of the test environment for the business applications submitted to an OQ.
-In consequence this means that the productive environment of the OQ Test App is the test environment of the JBA and before being productively used in that environment, verification activities needs to be performed dependent on the category and taking into account the risk, the complexity and the novelty of the software (GAMP5 p.33-p.37; p.32).
+In consequence this means that the productive environment of the OQ Test App is the test environment of the JBA.
+Prior to productive usage of OQ Test APP, verification activities needs to be performed dependent on the category, taking into account the risk, the complexity and the novelty of the software (GAMP5 p.33-p.37; p.32).

-Risk-Assessmentc

-Validation activities are based on the risk due to the usage of the tools in respect of their intended use.
+System Risk-Assessment for the automation tool set (OQ Test App & Scenarioo)

+GAMP defines Validation as a “Risc based approach to Compliant GxP Applications”.
+So all testing and validation activities are based on a functional risk assessment (FRA).
 The intended use of the final OQ Test App/Scenarioo System is the automated OQ testing of the business application.
+The OQ Test App plays an important role within the complete system.
+The OQ Test app providing test automation functionality replaces the tasks of a Software Tester performing manual OQ Tests.

-Two adverse effects of a mal-functioning OQ Test App/Scenarioo System could be identified in respect of its intended use, meaning a fully tested JBA in respect of its functionalities:
+Two adverse effects of a mal-functioning OQ Test App/Scenarioo System could be identified that showed high riscs for the system :

-The first effect that could come into play, would be if the OQ Test App would not perform all required functional tests as defined in the test script and that this would not be detected.
-The result out of that, would be, that the JBA could be deployed to production with an uncomplete OQ.
-As there is a real probability that this could happen if the OQ Test App/Scenarioo System is not working properly, there is indeed a risk that needs to be mitigated.
+The OQ Test App does not perform all required functional tests as defined in the test script.
+If this malfunctions is not detected,the result would be, that the JBA will be deployed to production with an uncomplete OQ.
+As there is a real probability that this could happen if the OQ Test App/Scenarioo System is not working properly there is indeed a risk that needs to be mitigated.

-The second situation that should be avoided is, that tests that should fail would not be detected as such and that in consequence they would be considered to have passed.
-This would mean that the JBA could be deployed to production with functionalities that would not fulfil the functional specification.
+The second risc that has to be mitigated is, that tests that should fail would not be detected as failures.
+In consequence they would be considered to have passed.
+In this case the JBA could be deployed to production with functionalities that do not fulfil the functional specification.
 In this situation there is a real probability that this could happen if there is a respective bug in the OQ Test App/Scenarioo System.
 Therefore, this risk needs to be mitigated to an acceptable level also in respect of this adverse effect.

 There were more adverse effects detected, but these adverse effects would not result in a risk.
 Such an adverse effect was for example, that a test would fail instead of pass.
 No risk due to this effect in respect of fitness for intended use could be deduced as the consequence would be a recheck of the concerned functionality of the JBA where the outcome would be, that the functionality was fine, but the OQ Test App had a bug.

-Single Tool Analysis
+Single Tool Analysis for GxP Suitability

 Scenarioo